-To achieve these goals, the design needs to meet certain criteria within each architecture pillar.
+The design needs to meet certain criteria within each architecture pillar.
 Some of the recommended practices associated with each pillar are outlined below, but they do not represent a complete set of architectural considerations.
 Refer to the data editing and management system pattern’s considerations for more information.

 In terms of performance and scalability, this architecture aims to optimize the overall experience users have with the system, while responding to evolving workload demands.
-A Network Information Management System should deliver editing experiences with consistent performance metrics, to create a positive end-user experience that increases end-user efficiency.
-In addition to the performance improvement practices outlined below, relational database performance management is also a major factor in the overall performance of your Network Information Management System.
+A network information management system should deliver editing experiences with consistent performance metrics, to create a positive end-user experience that increases end-user efficiency.
+In addition to the performance improvement practices outlined below, relational database performance management is also a major factor in the overall performance of your network information management system.

 Workload separation is a design approach focused on optimal distribution of compute resources.
-For example, some editing requests in a Network Information Management System may take longer to process than standard map requests, so editing workloads may benefit from separate, dedicated compute resources (such as an ArcGIS GIS Server site).
+For example, some editing requests in a network information management system may take longer to process than standard map requests, so editing workloads may benefit from separate, dedicated compute resources (such as an ArcGIS GIS Server site).
 This approach of workload separation helps separate long-running requests from shorter requests so that editors have dedicated resources and viewers are not impacted by long transactions.
 If this separation is implemented, the system performance for both groups is likely to improve as resource contention is reduced and the system is more easily scaled - resources can be added to either server site to scale horizontally or vertically.
 Workload separation can take several forms:

 By component Separating components onto different virtual machines or compute infrastructure ensures that individual components are not contending for system resources.
 While ArcGIS Enterprise supports installing and configuring multiple components on a single system, this is generally not recommended in well-architected production systems.